-For the purpose of impairment testing, assets that cannot be tested individually are grouped together into the smallest group of assets that generates cash inflows from continuing use that are largely independent of the cash inflows of other assets or groups of assets (the "cash-generating unit").
+For the purpose of impairment testing, assets that cannot be tested individually are grouped together into the smallest group of assets that generates cash inflows from continuing use that are largely independent of the cash inflows of other assets or groups of assets (the "cash-generating unit" (CGU)).
 An impairment loss is recognised if the carrying amount of an asset or its CGU exceeds its estimated recoverable amount.
-Impairment losses are recognised in profit or loss.
+Impairment losses are recognised in the Profit and Loss Account.
 Impairment losses recognised in respect of CGUs are allocated to reduce the carrying amounts of the assets in the unit (or group of units) on a pro rata basis.